 Liberal arts colleges and universities are usually smaller than state universities or large private colleges.
 Bucknell is larger than most liberal arts universities and also has professional schools for engineering and management (which gives our students a wider range of options) but we're still small enough that you'll know your professors and classmates.

-While your first year of classes at a state university might be spent in lecture halls with hundreds of students, at Bucknell, most of your first-year classes will have around 20 students, some even less, and all of them will be taught by faculty members.
+While your first year of classes at a state university might be spent in lecture halls with hundreds of students, at Bucknell, most of your first-year classes will have around 20 students, some even less, and all or nearly all the classes you take over your four years here will be taught by faculty members.
 That means you'll always be able to raise your hand and ask a question, and your professors will devote their time and attention to your education (our student-to-faculty ratio is 9:1).

 Our size also gives Bucknell's campus a community feel where it's easy to get to know your classmates and make friends.
 If you're looking for the quintessential small college experience, a liberal arts school might be a good choice for you.